 A yellow, passive-aggressive Post-it Note on the office refrigerator is grammatically incorrect.
 I make corrections in red pen.

 Drop-it-day is almost always a day when I am running behind.
-I go to choose a prophy paste, then fumble it and watch it skitter across the floor like a rogue prison rat.
+I choose a prophy paste, then fumble it and watch it skitter across the floor like a rogue prison rat.
 This is followed by dropping a glove, an XCP, and my phone facedown in the parking lot at lunch.
 By the end of the day, when I drop the empty box of gloves I am taking to the recycling bin, I finally lose it and violently kick it across the floor.
 I then tear it into 30 pieces while murmuring obscenities under my breath.
 A coworker watches me do this, and we eventually make eye contact.
 She says nothing but simply nods.

 The Bridge to Terabithia

-My elderly patient insists that the bridge on her lower right has lasted for 40 years without her flossing it, so there is no need for me to do so during her cleaning.
+My older patient insists that the bridge on her lower right has lasted for 40 years without her flossing it, so there is no need for me to do so during her cleaning.
 It is “delicate.”

 Sharing is Caring